kippjohnson/reproducible_research/README.md

 # Repository Personalization

-Now that you have all of the tools set up, you will need to change the code so that it works with your Github, Docker, and Travis-CI accounts instead of mine!
+Now that you have all of the tools set up, you will need to change the code so that it works with your Github, Docker, and Travis-CI accounts instead of mine.

-1. *Edit .travis.yml*
+1. **Edit .travis.yml**

 You will need to change two lines in the Travis-CI setup file: